 Head trainer Alyssa Pagon Pitts,

-a native of Snohomish, WA, is a USEF Developing List rider who is a successful and active FEI trainer
+a native of Snohomish, WA, is a USEF Developing List rider who is a successful

 and competitor.
 She is also a USDF L judge